QuietOn 3 lifestyle

 At the back sits a USB C charging socket and another three LEDs, this time showing the battery level of the case and whether it’s currently charging.
 A USB C cable comes in the box, but not a wall charger, so you’ll need to plug it into your existing charger or laptop.
 QuietOn estimates you’ll get around 28 hours of use out of the earbuds, and around three charges from the case.

-Just like the earlier version, the QuietOn 3 is designed entirely for blocking out low-frequency noise to help you sleep.
-There’s no ability to stream music or other audio, nor to preload tracks onto the earbuds as with Bose’s Sleepbuds II.
+Just like the earlier versions, the QuietOn 3.1 is designed entirely for blocking out low-frequency noise to help you sleep.
+There’s no ability to stream music or other audio, nor to preload tracks onto the earbuds as with Bose’s (now-discontinued) Sleepbuds II.

 As a result, there’s no Bluetooth connection to worry about or speakers to drive, which is why you get over a day of battery life between charges.
 Charging the earbuds from flat takes around two hours, while charging the case itself takes around three.

-Missing this time around is the tiny button on the side of the earbuds to turn noise cancelation on and off, a feature that I used exactly zero times in the real world.
-Fiddling around trying to locate and press the button was more hassle than it was worth, and I always just pulled one of the earbuds out if I needed to hear outside sound.
-No loss there.
+There used to be a tiny button on the side of the earbuds to turn noise cancelation on and off, a feature that I used exactly zero times in the real world.
+Fiddling around trying to locate it was more hassle than it was worth, and I always just pulled out an earbud if I needed to hear something.
+The button is now gone, and I don’t miss it in the slightest.

 Real-World Testing